mSvcBench/muBench/Docs/reproducibility.md

 µBench software has been deployed in the Kubernetes master-node of the cluster as described in the [manual](Manual.md/#µbench-in-the-host).
 The related workmodel files of the considered applications are in:
 - the folder `examples` for what concerns Fig. 6 and Graph C and D of Figs. 7.
 - the zipfile `examples/Alibaba/traces-mbench.zip` for Topologies A, B of Fig. 7,8,9.
 Once unzipped, Graph A and B files are in `traces-mbench/seq/app18 ` and `traces-mbench/seq/app22`, respectively.
-These folders contain also the traces used to load the application.
+These folders contain also the traces used to load the application and the `workmodel.json` file we used to deploy them.

 > Reproducibility of Experiments

 For all tests, we used [Apache Jmeter](https://jmeter.apache.org/) to load the application either.
-The `.jmx` used by jmeter are in the `examples/jmeter` folder.
+The `.jmx` files used by jmeter are in the `examples/jmeter` folder.